 The Problem

-The stakeholders desire a welcoming and friendly product, however require security barriers to participate due to gender regulations
+The stakeholders desire a welcoming and friendly product, however, require security barriers to participate due to gender regulations

 User Insight